cap-js/docs/guides/databases-postgres.md

 </dependency>
 ```

-In order to use the CDS tooling with PostgreSQL you also need to install the module `@cap-js/postgres`:
+In order to use the CDS tooling with PostgreSQL, you also need to install the module `@cap-js/postgres`:

 </div>